StevenTammen/StevenTammen.github.io/index.md

 ## Worthy Projects

 This is a list of physical products, software programs, and companies that I think should exist but currently do not.
 I am unsure how many (if any) I will be able to make progress on given my busy schedule.
-I would prefer to keep everything open source (including designs for physical products), but if somebody wants to take any of these to market, I would be happy to explain in excruciating detail how I would design/implement each thing free of charge.
+I would prefer to keep everything open source (including designs for physical products), but if somebody wants to take any of these to market, I would be happy to explain in excruciating detail how I would design/implement each thing.
 In other words, I would rather that they exist in a proprietary form than in no form at all, even though I would prefer that they exist in an open source form.

 If you think you can help in any way or are just curious about my thoughts, please email me at [steven@steventammen.com](mailto:steven@steventammen.com).
 I plan to write more fully on each of these ideas when I get the time.
 (I'll link to these more full explanations as they are available).